fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 ### Cypress - Summary

 In summary, the Cypress documentation allows us to get up and running pretty quickly, and the example given of setting up the first test allows us to build up the test plan.
-In the post we had a quick look at setting a base url and test config, and I personally I was impressed with the time travel feature- {#cypress_page_locator}some of the page elements on the system under test were difficult to identify in javascript, the time travel showed the exact stage and screen where the issues were, which was invaluable when it came to debugging.
+In the post we had a quick look at setting a base url and test config, and I personally I was impressed with the [time travel feature]- {#cypress_page_locator}some of the page elements on the system under test were difficult to identify in javascript, the time travel showed the exact stage and screen where the issues were, which was invaluable when it came to debugging.

 ## Set up Playwright and run tests